Connect with others who understand.

 Causes of Epilepsy

 Epilepsy refers to a spectrum of neurological disorders that involve recurring seizures.
-It is also possible to have nonepileptic spells — events that are not caused by an epileptic disorder.
+It’s also possible to have nonepileptic spells — events that aren’t caused by an epileptic disorder.
 Epilepsy has many different causes.

 Epilepsy can be broken into two broad categories depending on whether the cause of seizure activity is known or unknown.
-When the cause of a person’s epilepsy is known, it is called symptomatic or secondary epilepsy.
+When the cause of a person’s epilepsy is known, it’s called symptomatic or secondary epilepsy.
 Epilepsy with unknown causes is referred to as idiopathic or cryptogenic epilepsy.
-Some epilepsy is inherited or due to a genetic mutation.
+Some epilepsy is inherited, or due to a genetic mutation (change).
 In other cases, epilepsy is structural in origin, resulting from brain damage or abnormal brain development.
-Epilepsy is not contagious.
+Epilepsy isn’t contagious.

 Genetic Causes of Epilepsy

-About 4 percent of people — or 1 out of 26 — will develop epilepsy at some point in their lives.
-Having a first-degree relative (parent, child, or sibling) with epilepsy increases your risk of epilepsy three-fold.
-It is common for family members who have epilepsy to have different types from one another.
-When a disorder or disease tends to run in families, there is thought to be a genetic component.
-In fact, genes are now known to play a role in approximately 30 percent to 40 percent of epilepsy cases.
+About 4 percent of people — or about 1 in 26 — will develop epilepsy at some point.
+Having a first-degree relative (parent, child, or sibling) with epilepsy increases your risk of epilepsy about threefold.
+It’s common for family members to have different types of epilepsy from one another.
+When a disorder or disease tends to run in families, it’s thought to have a genetic component.
+In fact, genes are known to play a role in about 30 percent to 40 percent of epilepsy cases.

-Many cases of epilepsy are caused by a gene mutation, usually on a gene responsible for the activity of neurons in the brain.
-Mutations here are what cause the bursts of electrical activity that causes the different symptoms associated with seizures.
+Many cases of epilepsy are caused by a mutation, usually on a gene responsible for the activity of neurons (nerve cells) in the brain.
+Mutations there cause the bursts of electrical activity that lead to symptoms associated with seizures.
 However, many people with a genetic mutation will never have seizures or develop epilepsy.
-This indicates that genes are not the only factor, and that environmental factors also play a role.
+This indicates that genes aren’t the only factor — environmental factors also play a role.

-There are many types of epilepsy that can be inherited and have a known genetic association.
-Some of the known genetic causes of epilepsy include:
+Many types of epilepsy can be inherited.
+Known genetic causes of epilepsy include:

-There is also an association between autism spectrum disorder and epilepsy.
-Approximately one-third of people on the autism spectrum also have epilepsy.
-Certain genetic syndromes, including Rett, fragile X, Prader-Willi, and Angelman syndromes, are associated with both seizures and autism.
+There’s also an association between autism spectrum disorder and epilepsy.
+About one-third of people with autism also have epilepsy.
+Certain genetic syndromes, including Rett, fragile X, Prader-Willi, and Angelman syndromes, are linked with both seizures and autism.

-In children on the spectrum, intellectual disability increases the risk for developing epilepsy.
-One study found that an estimated 22 percent of autistic children with intellectual disability develop epilepsy, while 8 percent of those without intellectual problems begin having seizures.
-No specific type of epilepsy or severity of seizure is associated with autism.
+In children with autism, intellectual disability increases the risk of epilepsy.
+A study published in the journal Biological Psychiatry reported that about 22 percent of autistic children with intellectual disability develop epilepsy, whereas 8 percent of those without intellectual problems begin having seizures.
+No specific type of epilepsy or severity of seizure is associated with autism spectrum disorder.
 Altogether, the relationship between autism and epilepsy is poorly understood.

 Some researchers believe there may be a genetic component to all forms of epilepsy.
-In this theory, everyone who has seizures is genetically predisposed to have seizures.
-If this is the case, when seizures begin after a brain injury or other structural change, it may be due to both the injury or change and the person’s genetic predisposition to seizures.
-This theory might explain why a brain injury might lead to epilepsy in one person and might not cause epilepsy in another person.
+In this theory, everyone who has seizures is genetically predisposed to them.
+If that’s the case, then seizures that start after a brain injury or other structural change may be due to both the injury or change and the person’s genetic predisposition to seizures.
+This theory might explain why a brain injury might lead to epilepsy in one person but not another.

 Structural Causes of Epilepsy

-Abnormalities in the structure or metabolism (the chemical process of breaking down substances) of the brain can cause seizures.
-Some of these seizures are considered epileptic seizures, and some are considered nonepileptic seizures.
+Abnormalities in the brain’s structure or metabolism (the chemical process of breaking down substances) can cause seizures.
+Some are considered epileptic seizures, and others are considered nonepileptic seizures.

-Structural problems may be congenital (present at birth) or caused later by brain tumors or traumatic brain injuries.
-Some of these causes of traumatic brain injury and epilepsy include automobile crashes or accidents that result in head injury.
-Strokes, brain infections (such as meningitis), and alcohol or drug abuse can also result in a structural problem that causes seizure activity.
+Structural problems may be congenital (present at birth) or caused later by a brain tumor or traumatic brain injury, perhaps the result of a head injury from a car crash or another accident.
+Strokes, brain infections such as meningitis, and alcohol or drug abuse can also cause a structural problem that leads to seizure activity.
 In situations like these, normal brain structure is distorted or disrupted, resulting in abnormal brain waves that trigger seizures.

-Metabolic diseases can also cause epilepsy.
-There are more than 200 metabolic diseases that are known to cause epilepsy.
-Metabolic problems can deprive brain cells of the glucose they need for fuel, or lower levels of electrolytes such as sodium or potassium needed to function properly.
+In addition, more than 200 metabolic diseases are known to cause epilepsy.
+Metabolic problems can deprive brain cells of the glucose they require for fuel or reduce levels of electrolytes such as sodium or potassium — minerals the body needs to function properly.
 The result is abnormal brain waves that cause seizures.

-Inflammation, which may occur as a result of a traumatic brain injury or a chronic inflammatory condition such as lupus, can also flood the brain with proteins that may trigger seizures.
+Inflammation, which may be the result of a traumatic brain injury or a chronic inflammatory condition such as lupus, can also flood the brain with proteins that may trigger seizures.

-Typically, 50 percent to 70 percent of children who have epilepsy will eventually achieve seizure remission.
-The chances for remission are higher if seizure frequency is low, seizures are well treated by antiepileptic drugs, and there are no underlying neurological problems.
+Typically, 50 percent to 70 percent of children who have epilepsy eventually achieve seizure remission (having no seizures or symptoms).
+The chances for remission are higher if seizures aren’t frequent and are adequately treated by antiepileptic drugs, as well as if there are no underlying neurological problems.

 Other Risk Factors for Epilepsy and Seizures

-For instance, major risk factors for absence seizures (where the person experiences a loss of consciousness) include:
+For instance, major risk factors for absence seizures (in which the person experiences a loss of consciousness) include:

-• Age — These seizures are more frequent in children between the ages of 4 and 14.
+• Age — These seizures are more frequent in children between ages 4 and 14.

-• Gender — Females are more at risk.
+• Biological sex — Females are more at risk.

 • Genes — Absence seizures tend to run in families.